 Who Controls The Learning Budget?

 Who controls the learning and development budget in your organization?
-What is the best way to coordinate and optimise the spending on learning?
+What is the best way to coordinate and optimize the spending on learning?

 This is a knotty problem I’ve grappled with for many years.
 My opinion tends to swing pendulum-like between the benefits of local, market, region and departmental decisions being made to best suit a given learning cohort versus the benefits of cultural consistency and the creation of a shared language you get from organization-wide decisions.